 Our pioneering blood donor programme helps keep thousands of critically ill animals alive every year.

-221 dogs and cats are saving lives every day at the RVC’s Queen Mother Hospital for Animals (QMHA).
+Over 200 dogs and cats are saving lives every day at the RVC’s Queen Mother Hospital for Animals (QMHA).
 These wonderful animals come with their owners to donate their blood for use in a variety of complex treatments that save the lives of other poorly pets - and we need your help to support our incredible blood transfusion team and give the level of care our blood donor superheroes deserve.

 As RVC vets and scientists devise pioneering new treatments, the demand for blood within the hospital grows.
 The only commercial supplier of pet blood in the UK is unable to keep up with the QMHA’s demand so the hospital has to source its own blood from volunteer donors.
 In 2018 the QMHA’s donor cats and dogs made 416 blood donations, which were used in 657 blood transfusions – almost double the amounts donated and transfused just five years ago.

 The team who look after the donors and process their donated blood are busier than ever.
 They urgently need investment to enable them to keep up with the increasing demand for blood products, whilst still giving our valued donors the calm and quiet experience they need.
 With more blood being donated, it is also important they have the equipment to safely and efficiently process donated blood and ensure it can be stored to benefit as many sick animals as possible.